coleenquadros/configuration/README.md

 Roles to be assumed can be entirely self-serviced via App-Interface.

-In order to add or update a role, you need to add them to the `terraformResources` field.
+In order to add or update a role, you need to add them to the `externalResources` field.

 - `provider`: must be `aws-iam-role`
-- `account`: must be one of the AWS account names we manage.
 - `identifier`: name of resource to create (or update)
 - `assume_role`: trusted entities can assume this role.
 Require one of the following.
   - `AWS`: list ARN of iam users or accounts